VirtoCommerce/vc-docs/dev_docs/docs/GraphQL-Storefront-API-Reference-xAPI/getting-started.md

 # Getting Started

-This section explains how to prepare your environment for testing XApi.
+This section explains how to prepare your environment for testing xAPI.

 ## Prerequisites

 * VC platform 3.0 or higher.
-* The platform configured to use ElasticSearch engine.
+* The platform is configured to use ElasticSearch engine.
   ```json title="appsettings.json"
   "Search": {
       "Provider": "ElasticSearch",